charmm

 23 26 23 27 25 28 29 30

-Here, we have bonds 1-2, 1-6, 1-7, 2-3, and so on.
-For others, the format is similar.
+Here, we have bonds such as 1–2, 1–6, 1–7, 2–3, and so on.
+The format is similar for the other sections.

 CHARMM Parameter File Format

-5. NONBONDED: Define the Lennard-Jones potential.
+5. NONBONDED: Defines the Lennard-Jones potential for nonbonded interactions.

 Hint